 The skeletal muscle abnormalities associated with SJS may be recognized at birth or infancy or may become apparent within the second year of life.
 Affected children may have muscle stiffness and weakness, an inability to relax certain muscles after they have contracted (myotonic myopathy), and abnormally small skeletal muscles.
 In addition, several joints may become fixed in a permanently bent or extended position (joint contractures) due to shortening of muscle fibers.
 In some cases, the symptoms of myotonic myopathy associated with SJS may gradually diminish.

-In most cases, individuals with classical SJS also have abnormalities of bone and cartilage growth (chondrodystrophy).
+Most individuals with classical SJS also have abnormalities of bone and cartilage growth (chondrodystrophy).
 The layers of cartilage that separate the shaft of a long bone (diaphysis) from its growing end (epiphyseal plate or growth plate) may develop abnormally (epiphyseal dysplasia).
 (Long bone refers to bones in the arms and legs.)
 As a result, the growing end (epiphysis) of the long bone may flatten and fragment.
 Such flattening of the epiphysis of the thighbone (femur) may contribute to or occur in association with abnormal development of the hipbone (hip dysplasia).

 Additional skeletal abnormalities may also occur in children with classical Schwartz-Jampel syndrome.
 Affected individuals may have an abnormally short neck, malformation of the hip (hip dysplasia), and/or a sideways and front-to-back curvature of the spine (kyphoscoliosis).
 In addition, the breastbone (sternum) may be abnormally prominent (“pigeon breast” or pectus carinatum).